Arthur Milnes Marshall: Life

 Born in Birmingham on 8 June 1852, he was the third son of William P. Marshall, secretary of the Institution of Civil Engineers.
 In 1870, while still at school, he graduated B.A. at London University, and the following year entered St John's College, Cambridge, to read for the Natural Science Tripos.
 He was one of the first biology students following the reforms of Francis Balfour, and took the classes of Michael Foster.
 In 1874 he graduated B.A. with a top first, and was appointed in the early part of 1875 by Cambridge University to their table at the new Stazione Zoologica, Naples.
 In the summer of the same year he returned to Cambridge, and during the October term he joined Balfour in giving a course of lectures and laboratory work in zoology.

 In 1877 Marshall won an open science scholarship at St Bartholomew's Hospital, and in the same year he passed the M.B. examination at Cambridge, obtained the London degree of D.Sc., and was elected to a fellowship at St John's College.
 He was appointed, in 1879, at the age of 27, to the newly-established professorship of zoology at Owens College, Manchester.
 There Marshall built a reputation as teacher and organiser.
+He was elected as a member of the Manchester Literary and Philosophical Society in December 1879.

 He graduated M.A. in 1878 and M.D. in 1882.
 He was elected a Fellow of the Royal Society in 1885, and served on its council 1891–2.
 He was president of section D at the meeting of the British Association at Leeds in 1890, and gave one of the popular discourses before the British Association at the Edinburgh meeting in 1892.

 As an administrative move, Owens College became part of Victoria University in 1880.
 There Marshall organised the courses of biological study.
 He was secretary, and subsequently chairman, of the board of studies.
 He was also secretary of the extension movement initiated by the university.